-Updated: Aug 4, 2019
+Updated: Aug 22, 2021

-We’ve been searching for the best way to get our flowers out to our customers and our neighbor kindly agreed to allow us to set up on their front lawn.
+We’ve been searching for the best way to get our flowers to our customers and our neighbor kindly agreed to allow us to set up on their front lawn.

 Just a few words about freshness.
 Most of the flowers we sell are cut early the morning they are sold, or at the earliest, the day before.
 We store some flowers in a cooler, but not all summer flowers like cold storage so we usually cut the day we sell.
 The flowers are treated with professional hydrating solution and are placed directly into water with floral food—right in the field.
 We are serious about providing the highest quality cut flowers possible and do everything we can to make sure the flowers we sell will last, so you can enjoy them for as long as possible.
 If you change the water every couple days and use flower food the flowers will last longer.
 Removing any leaves below the water line also extends the life of the bouquet.

 When I learned about hydrating solution a number of years ago it totally changed my outlook on cutting flowers at home.
 Lilacs and hydrangeas are favorites of mine and both are extremely prone to wilting.
 But they can have a nice long vase life using this product.
-I’ve even gotten a completely wilted hydrangea to come fully back to beautiful life by making a fresh cut, dipping in hydrator, then placing in hot water with flower food in it.
+I’ve even gotten a completely wilted hydrangea to come fully back to beautiful life by making a fresh cut, dipping in "Quick Dip' hydrator, then placing in hot water with flower food in it.
 It’s a trick of the florist’s trade that everyone who loves flowers should know. :)